- International Students

 - Meet the minimum Federal/NYS Academic Progress requirements.

-- If the award is from an external agency, the funds need to be received by the Bursar/Student Accounts Office
+- If the award is from an external agency, the funds need to be received by Student Financial Services.

 When payments to your student account exceed your charges for the term, the result is an account overpayment (credit balance).
 When this occurs, the excess funds are typically given back to you.